-Rule 94: Judicial Notice
+Rule 94: Judicial Notice (amended 1 August 2003)

 - (A) A Chamber shall not require proof of facts of common knowledge but shall take judicial notice thereof. - (B) At the request of a party or of its own motion, a Chamber, after hearing the parties, may decide to take judicial notice of adjudicated facts or documentary evidence from other proceedings of the Special Court relating to the matter at issue in the current proceedings.